-Detroit Lions make quarterback Matthew Stafford highest paid player in the NFL
+Detroit Lions Make Quarterback Matthew Stafford Highest Paid Player In The NFL

-Late last night ESPN’s Adam Schefter broke the news, saying that a Detriot Lions team source had told him that quarterback Matthew Stafford had agreed to a new five-year contract extension with an average annual value of $27 million.
+Late last night, ESPN’s Adam Schefter broke the news that a Detriot Lions team source had told him that quarterback Matthew Stafford had agreed to a new five-year contract extension with an average annual value of $27 million.
 The source also said that this extension would make Stafford the highest paid player in NFL history.

 This will vault him past Derek Carr, who recently signed a contract extension with the Oakland Raiders in June that pays him $25 million per year, for the top spot.
 His new five-year contract extension includes a $50 million signing bonus, the most in NFL history.
-It also comes with $92 million in guaranteed money, which will eclipse the previous record of $87 million that Andrew Luck received from the Indianapolis Colts back in June 2016.
+It also comes with $92 million in guaranteed money, which will eclipse the previous record of $87 million that Andrew Luck received from the Indianapolis Colts back in June of 2016.

 The source also told Schefter that Stafford is guaranteed $60.5 million of the $92 million upon signing the contract.
-At the start of the second year of the contract, which would be March 2017, he will have seen $86 million of the total guaranteed money.
+At the start of the second year of the contract, which would be March of 2017, he will have seen $86 million of the total guaranteed money.
 By the start of the third year, he will have gotten the final amount of the total $92 million dollars.
 Prior to the extension, Stafford was entering the final year of his contract, which was worth $16.5 million.

 Lions and Matthew Stafford agreed to five-year contract expected to make him highest paid player in NFL history, a team source told ESPN.